bmeystre/public-interest-legal-ai-prompts/README.md

 - **Human Rights Advocacy** before UN bodies and regional courts
 - **Transitional Justice** initiatives and reparations programs
 - **International Legal Assistance** and capacity building

-## 📝 License and Attribution

-This prompt suite is released for professional legal and investigative use by public interest practitioners.
-When using these prompts:
-- Maintain attribution to this collection
-- Ensure compliance with applicable legal and ethical guidelines
-- Consider local regulatory requirements for AI use in legal practice
-- Share improvements and adaptations with the broader community

 ---

 **Version**: 3.0